 - More details.
 For details about other aspects of Saxenda, refer to this article.

 - Information about your condition.
-For more information about weight loss and management, see our exercise and fitness hub and nutrition hub.
-You can also see our list of obesity, weight loss, and fitness articles.
+For more information about weight loss and management, see our weight management hub and exercise and fitness hub.

 Disclaimer: Medical News Today has made every effort to make certain that all information is factually correct, comprehensive, and up to date.
 However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
 You should always consult your doctor or another healthcare professional before taking any medication.
 The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.